Interpersonal Communication: Types, Examples, & Tips

 Understanding and interpreting these silent signals is crucial for building trust and ensuring your message is received as intended.

-Examples of interpersonal communication
+Examples of Interpersonal Communication

 Interpersonal communication isn't confined to grand speeches and formal debates.
 It's the lifeblood of our daily interactions, woven into the fabric of our lives.
 Here's how these five common scenarios showcase the different types of communication at play: